elpez/arguable/README.md

 - A series of one-letter flags, e.g. `-vfo`.
 These are interpreted as optional flags that take no arguments.
 You can give them a long name by following the one-letter abbreviation with the full name in brackets, e.g. `-v[verbosity]`.
 By default, these flags are given the `store_true` action.
 If you want the number of occurences to be counted instead, simply repeat the one-letter abbreviation in the pattern string, e.g. `-vv`.
 All of these can be combined in a single string, so a moderately complex example might be `-vv[verbosity]fo`, which makes three flags: a repeatable `-v` flag aliased to `--verbosity`, and two optional flags `-f` and `-o`.
 - A single long flag with no abbreviation, e.g. `--verbosity`.
 - All positional arguments grouped into a list, requiring at least one, specified by a trailing `...`, e.g. `files...`
-- All positional arguments grouped into a list, but without complaining if none are supplied, specificed by a trailing `...?`, e.g. `files...?`
+- All positional arguments grouped into a list, but without complaining if none are supplied, specified by a trailing `...?`, e.g. `files...?`
+- A specific number of positional arguments, e.g. `foo...3`.
+This also works with long options: `--bar...2`.

 The type specifiers are somewhat more restricted than in `argparse`.
 They must be one of the following: `int, bool, str, float, rfile, wfile`.
 The `rfile` and `wfile` specifiers correspond to `argparse.FileType('r')` and `argparse.FileType('w')` respectively.